 Lets have a heart to heart.
-I am struggling at the moment, and the only way to make any sense of that is to write it all down.
+I am struggling at the moment, there I said it, and the only way to make any sense of that is to write it all down.
 So I guess this post is more thoughts, feelings and positive goals that then follow on from that.

 This pandemic has really bought out a lot of emotion in me, more so recently.
 It has honestly given me a moment to stand still and completely evaluate my life.
 These past what, eight months or so, have really been a bit of a blur.
 Fast and slow.
 Sad but manageable.
 Some good in a lot of bad.
 It’s made me aware of what’s important and what isn’t.
-A stark realisation of how I was living my life before and how I now want to move in a different direction.
-How I’m no longer a care-free twenty-something year old and I have some sort of accountability for hitting this kind of scary adulthood.
+A stark realisation of how I was living my life before and how I now want to move forward in a different direction.
+I’m no longer a care-free twenty-something year old and I have some sort of accountability for hitting this kind of scary adulthood.
 I’m really lucky to be home with my parents who are thankfully healthy and I know that not everyone has had that luxury.
-It wasn’t enough for me though.
+It wasn’t enough for me, though.
 We always want what we don’t have, don’t we?
-We want what someone else has.
+Maybe that’s problem number one.
+But we do, we always want what someone else has.
 I did a lot of general life comparison throughout that first stage of lock down and that took me to a really dark place.
-Was I ever really fully content and happy.
+Was I ever really fully content and happy?
 I was drinking alone sometimes just to squash any feelings that I didn’t want to feel.
 I didn’t want them to surface for fear of them never going away.
 I guess I didn’t want to open the flood gates.
 It’s all been brewing, I feel.
 I think I have been suffering for a while, mentally, and although I have been taking positive steps in order to be ‘where I feel I should be’ in life, I am still covering up some cracks.
 I give myself a really hard time for still living at home at 30.
 I give myself a hard time for not being more financially stable.
 I give myself a hard time for not being able to hold my family together when things get tough.
 I give myself a hard time for not being a better girlfriend, for not being the best version of myself, for me and everyone else around me, every day, every night, 24/7.
-I’m the kind of girl that always puts on a front and I guess because of that I been living in this negative bubble for some time now.
-Mix all of that with alcohol and you have get an unstable Emma.
+I’m the kind of girl that always puts on a front.

 I started to take positive steps to a happy, healthier me.
 Less social media, more yoga, better nutrition.
 You can do all of that but if you are not dealing with the root of the issue, it’s really just putting a pin in things.
 It will surface again and I can’t control when that might happen.
-Being down in the dumps and struggling mentally whilst convincing myself I can still have a drink here and there and handle my emotions has probably been my biggest downfall.
+Being down in the dumps, dealing with personal issues and struggling mentally whilst convincing myself I can still have a wild one drinking wise and handle my emotions has probably been my biggest downfall.
 If you’re not happy day to day, then it’s impossible to be a happy drunk.
 You can pretend, sure, but it’s never going to have a fairy tale ending.